Test-More/Test2-Plugin-Cover/README.md

 minimal performance impact.

 Every time a subroutine is called this tool will do its best to find the filename the subroutine was defined in, and add it to a list.
+Also, anytime you attempt to open a file with `open()` or `sysopen()` the file will be added to the list.
 This list will be attached to a test2 event just before the test exits.
-In most formaters the event will only show up as a comment on STDOUT
-` # This test covered N source files. `.
+In most formaters the event will only show up as a comment on STDOUT ` # This test covered N source files. `.
 However tools such as [Test2::Harness::UI](https://metacpan.org/pod/Test2%3A%3AHarness%3A%3AUI) can make full use of the coverage information contained in the event.